Chaos Theater Redux is a Features series that follows up on topics previously discussed during the podcast’s 2011-2017 run.

 However, in the last few years, I’ve listened to lots of podcast interviews with members of the production team, and read through the great book Star Trek: The Motion Picture – Inside the Art & Visual Effects.
 Collectively, these experiences gave me the desire to flush away decades of thoughts about this movie and give it an entirely fresh watch.
 I also read Gene Roddenberry’s incredibly horny novelization of the movie, which alternates between elaborating on some elements of the film to introducing strange new elements (new humans) to spending way too much time describing Ilia’s shower scene.
 In coming to this movie with new eyes, I found that at its heart, it really does capture everything that good Star Trek is about – diving into the unknown, and attempting to communicate with an unrelatable alien intelligence.
 This is thematic territory that the franchise has explored time and again, most recently in the fourth season of Star Trek: Discovery and the attempt to communicate with Unknown Species 10-C. This movie also captured that 1970s sensibility about optimism regarding space and the future, something that is noticeably absent in many sci-fi movies from later decades.
 The visual design of Starfleet Command and the redesigned Enterprise all evoke that bygone retro futurism that was part of Tomorrowland at Walt Disney World before it was renovated in the 1990s.

-I just recently watched the Fathom Events screenings of The Director’s Edition, and watching this movie on the big screen gave some added perspective I’d never had from nearly 30 years of watching this movie on TV.
+I just recently attended the Fathom Events screenings of The Director’s Edition, and viewing this movie on the big screen gave some added perspective I’d never had from nearly 30 years of watching this movie on TV.
 It’s an overused cliché to say so, but this movie really was meant to be seen in a theater.
 Moments like the iconic full reveal of the Enterprise or the psychedelic descent into the bowels of V’ger really do have an epic feel on the larger screen, so I’m glad to have had that experience.
 At the end of the day, this will never be a perfect movie, even with The Director’s Edition.
 It probably still needed some more trimming, especially in the long minutes of watching the bridge crew react to the effects of the journey into V’ger.
 The movie misses the mark in some respects, but it tried something new and didn’t play it safe, and that’s something that I can appreciate for what it is.

 What stands out about TMP upon re-examination is that it’s the only Star Trek movie that tried to explore big ideas – the desire for emotional connection, questioning one’s place in the universe, striving to find answers to unanswerable questions.
 With the exception of The Voyage Home, every Trek movie after this has focused on fighting some villain to save Earth, the galaxy, or whatever.
 Sometimes those villains are great – see Khan, Chang and the Borg Queen.
 But sometimes they’re not – see Khan (Into Darkness version), Shinzon, or Ru’afo.
 Every Trek movie since Insurrection in 1998 has focused on a villain who has some superweapon and wants revenge on Earth, the Federation, or the Enterprise.
 I don’t know what the future holds for Trek movies, but I can’t imagine we’ll ever see a movie like TMP again.